-Opened in 2000 to replace the dysfunctional Athletic Park in Wellington, the 34,500 seated Wellington Regional Stadium (currently known as the Sky Stadium) is a multi-purpose venue used for rugby, cricket and football (soccer).
+Opened in 2000 to replace the dysfunctional Athletic Park in Wellington, the 34,500 seated Wellington Regional Stadium (currently known as the Sky Stadium for sponsorship reasons) is a multi-purpose venue used for rugby, cricket and football (soccer).

 Also known as ‘The Cake Tin’, the stadium has been the home of Rugby Union sides, the Wellington Lions (who compete in the domestic Mitre 10 Cup) and the Hurricanes Super Rugby team since its opening.
 The stadium also hosted eight matches for the 2011 Rugby World Cup, including two quarter-final’s and regularly hosts All Black’s international’s.